jjiya8441/Sales-Analytics/README.md

 📌 Project Overview
 This Power BI project analyzes sales performance using transactional data to uncover trends in revenue, profitability, customer behavior, and product performance.
-The dashboard is designed to support data-driven business decisions by presenting key metrics and insights in a clear and interactive format.
+SQL is used for data extraction, aggregation, and validation of business logic, while Power BI is used for visualization and insight generation.
+The dashboard supports data-driven business decisions through clear and interactive reporting.

 🎯 Objectives